ivanjedovnicki/ivanjedovnicki.github.io/content/blog/python/multithreading.md

 operating systems.
 They only cure was a hard reset.
 Fortunately, modern operating systems use preemptive multitasking, meaning that the OS gives a limited slice of CPU time to a process.
-If a process misbehaves and doesn't ceed control willingly, the OS removes it from the CPU and gives another process a chance to run.
+If a process misbehaves and doesn't cede control willingly, the OS removes it from the CPU and gives another process a chance to run.

 Cooperative multitasking is an excellent strategy but when employed on a